corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 ## Killing flows

-A flow becomes unusable and problematic in the following cases:
+A flow becomes unusable and problematic when it is:

-- Blocked due to a never-ending or long-running loop.
+* Blocked due to a never-ending or long-running loop.
-- Waiting indefinitely for another node to respond.
+* Waiting indefinitely for another node to respond.
-- Started accidentally.
+*Started accidentally.

-To resolve such issues, you can kill a flow - this will effectively "cancel" that flow.
+To resolve these issues, you can kill a flow.
+This effectively "cancels" that flow.

 ### Overview

-Killing a flow will gracefully terminate the flow.
-When you kill a flow, the following sequence of events occurs:
+Killing a flow gracefully terminates the flow.
+When you kill a flow:

 1. An `UnexpectedFlowEndException` is propagated to any nodes the flow is interacting with.
 2. The flow releases its resources and any soft locks that it reserved.
 3. An exception is returned to the calling client (as a `FlowKilledException` unless another exception is specified).

-A flow can be killed through the following means:
+You can kill a flow using:

-- `flow kill` shell command.
+* The `flow kill` shell command.
-- `CordaRPCOps.killFlow` when writing a RPC client.
+* The `CordaRPCOps.killFlow` command, when writing an RPC client.

 #### Exceptions

 Exceptions are only propagated between flows (either from a flow initiator to its responder, or vice versa) when there is an active session established between them.
 A session is considered active if there are further calls to functions that interact with it within the flow's execution, such as `send`, `receive`, and `sendAndReceive`.
 If a flow’s counter party flow is killed, it only receives an `UnexceptedFlowEndException` once it interacts with the failed session again.

-A `FlowKilledException` is propagated to client that started the initiating flow.
-The `KilledFlowException` cannot be caught unless manually thrown as documented below in [Cooperating with a killed flow](#cooperating-with-a-killed-flow).
+A `FlowKilledException` is propagated to the client that started the initiating flow.
+You cannot catch the `KilledFlowException` unless it is thrown manually - see [cooperating with a killed flow](#cooperating-with-a-killed-flow).

 ### Cooperating with a killed flow

-To allow for a killed flow to terminate when the kill flow command has been executed, at the time of writing the flow you must ensure that the flow includes exit points.
+To allow a killed flow to terminate when you execute the kill flow command, make sure your flow includes exit points.

 All suspendable functions (functions annotated with `@Suspendable`) already take this into account and check if a flow has been killed.
 This allows a killed flow to terminate when reaching a suspendable function.
-The flow will also exit if it is currently suspended.
+The flow will also exit if it is currently suspended:

-An example of this is shown below:

 {{< tabs name="tabs-26" >}}
 {{% tab name="kotlin" %}}